-Did you know that more than one-half of your home’s energy costs are from your heating and cooling?
-That’s why it’s critical to have an energy-efficient HVAC system.
+Would you believe that more than 50 percent of your home’s energy costs are needed for your heating and cooling?
+This is the reason why it’s so important to have an energy-efficient HVAC system.

 Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system measures how effective your furnace is at combusting natural gas into heat.
-An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while creating heat.
+This rating system measures how effective your furnace is at turning natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while generating heat.

-In 2022, the Biden Administration recommended new energy-efficiency standards for residential gas furnaces that would significantly reduce emissions, save homeowners money and stimulate sustainability.
+In 2022, President Biden devised new energy-efficiency standards for residential gas furnaces that would significantly reduce emissions, save customers money and promote sustainability.

-Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-Currently, next to nothing, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
+As of now, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces